 Introvert Doodles began after Wilson saw an article about Myers-Briggs personality types.
 She realized that the traits she’d perceived as “flaws”—such as frequently wanting to be alone and having only one or two close friends—were actually part of a much bigger picture.
 She had been so critical of herself that she failed to see how the puzzle pieces of her introverted personality worked together to create a whole, beautiful picture.

-Wilson understands that introversion and social anxiety are not the same thing, and that not every introvert struggles with social anxiety like she does.
+Wilson understands what introversion means, and that introversion and social anxiety are not the same thing, and that not every introvert struggles with social anxiety like she does.
 However, her comics are semi-autobiographical, so she often places her introvert character in situations that make her anxious.
 She says her illustrations are really just for her—they’re her way of dealing with her experiences.

 It’s not easy being a socially anxious introvert.
 Some days you beat yourself up.
 Some days feel too hard.
 That’s why Wilson created this “pep talk” cartoon for herself and others: